teach-afp/www/input/lecture5.md

    We are going to derive it by using the reference semantics.

-   We know, by definition of `SymbolBind`, that
+   We know, by the definition of `SymbolBind`, that

    ```haskell
    [| SymbolBind k |] = [| symbol >>= k |] ```